Touchpoint – The Journal of Service Design

 - Education and Research: Insights from academia and research.

 At the bottom of this page, you find the 'submit an abstract' button.
 By clicking the button, the abstract submission form will be shown.
-If you are a SDN member, abstract submission can also be made via the SDN member dashboard, under the ‘Contributions’ menu.
+On the submission form, you will need to fill in, besides your contact information, the following information:

 - Category: Please arrange your submission in one of the Touchpoint sections (Feature, Cross-Discipline, Tools and Methods, Education and Research).

-- Scope of your contribution: Please indicate which length of article you would prefer to write if your abstract gets accepted.
-Short article: 700 – 800 words (approx. 2 pages) / Medium article: 1100 – 1400 words (approx. 4 pages) / Long article: 1900 – 2200 words (approx. 6 pages).
+- Scope of your contribution: Please indicate the proposed length of the article you would like to write if your abstract is selected.
+Short article: 700 – 800 words (2 pages in Touchpoint) / Medium article: 1100 – 1400 words (4 pages in Touchpoint) / Long article: 1900 – 2200 words (6 pages in Touchpoint).

 - Title: the proposed title of your article with 5-8 words.

 - Abstract: the abstract (max.
 2000 characters) should outline the objective, the structure and the benefit (three key learnings) of your article for the readers.
 Please also indicate what existing data or evidence you will refer to or what research will be carried out to support your article.